bradharms/xwintog/README.md

   else, too.

 - The configuration file is just a normal bash file.
-You can create and set variables, perform logic, etc.
+You can create and set variables, perform logic, etc. and it will be invoked every time xwintog is called.

-- It is recommended that you keep all parts of an app's configuration grouped into blocks.
+- It is recommended that you keep all parts of an app's configuration grouped into together.

 - Familiarize yourself with the way xdotool search works when identifying windows, and use [xprop](https://linux.die.net/man/1/xprop) or